 The award is presented at the Annual Dinner.

 Full list of previous recipients can be viewed here: Medal and Award Winners

 The candidate must be nominated by at least two members of the Association and the application must be supported by an appropriate academic case, namely a single page of details on the candidate's career, a list of principal publications, and a brief statement from each of the two nominees.
 If a candidate has taken time out from their professional career for family or other purposes, this should be highlighted.

-Nominations must be compiled into a pdf of less than 10 MB and uploaded by the 31st March to the PalAss website, using the link at the bottom of this page.
-Nominations will be considered by Council at its May meeting and winners will be invited to an award ceremony at the Annual Meeting in December.
+Nominations must be compiled into a PDF file of less than 10 MB and uploaded by the 31st March to the PalAss website, using the link at the bottom of this page.
+Nominations will be considered by Council at its May meeting and awardees will be invited to a ceremony at the Annual Meeting in December.
 Awards will also be announced in the Newsletter, on the Association website and through social media.
-The Council reserves the right to not necessarily make an award in any one year.
+Council reserves the right to not make an award in any year.

 31st March at 23:59 GMT